 Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical, cultural, ethnic, and global perspectives from a variety of genres.

-Depth-of-Knowledge: 2 ADD: 4.3.R.6: Students will distinguish fact from opinion in an informational This item is a DOK 2 because text and explain how reasons and facts support specific points statements in order to select the correct response.
+4.3.R.6: Students will distinguish fact from opinion in an informational text and explain how reasons and facts support specific points.